opentracing/opentracing.io/data-semantics.md

 Spans carry tags, logs, and attributes, but they also have a top-level **operation name**.
 This should be a low-cardinality string value representing the type of work being done in the span.
 Typically, a process, framework, library, or module name is a good guideline.

-For instance, a request being handled by a Flask-based application might be instrumented using a WSGI middleware.
-In this situation, the first span operation name might be `WSGI`.
-If the application subsequently makes a database query, the span name might be `SQL`.

 ### Span Structure

 TODO